-If you do not receive your tax bill, please contact the City of Windsor by phoning 311 or 519-255-CITY (2489) or 1-877-RING-311 (746-4311).
-Please note that failure to receive a tax bill does not exempt you from paying your taxes and the penalties added for late payment.
+If you do not receive your tax bill, please contact the City of Windsor to discuss your tax account by phoning 311 or 519-255-CITY (2489).
+Please note that failure to receive a tax bill does not exempt you from paying your taxes and the applicable late payment charges.

 Interim Tax Bill: